Hofstra University (Long Island, NY)

-- Proposals are invited for either regular thirty-minute presentations or for other formats, such as special panels and poster sessions.
+- Proposals on all topics are invited for spoken twenty-minute presentations, poster presentations, or special panels.
 Up to two proposals may be submitted by an individual, but no more than one will be accepted.

-- Proposals for papers given at national conferences or previously published should not be submitted.
+- Proposals for presentations given at national conferences or previously published papers should not be submitted.

-- Presentations by graduate students will be eligible for the Patricia Carpenter Award, which includes a cash prize and publication in Theory and Practice.
+- Both spoken and poster presentations by graduate students will be eligible for the Patricia Carpenter Award, which includes a cash prize and publication in Theory and Practice.

 - All presenters will be invited to submit their paper for inclusion in the MTSNYS archives, housed in Sibley Library Special Collections at the Eastman School of Music. https://www.esm.rochester.edu/sibley/specialcollections/

-- An abstract of 200–250 words, suitable for publication, submitted as a separate PDF file.
+2. An ABSTRACT of 200–250 words, suitable for publication, submitted as a separate PDF file.
 The abstract will be used for the program book in the case of acceptance and may duplicate language from the proposal.

-Proposals must be submitted electronically here at the MTSNYS User Dashboard.
-Please note that the deadline—3 December 2018—comes later in the year than the deadline for previous MTSNYS conferences.
+Proposals must be submitted electronically here: MTSNYS User Dashboard.
+Please note that the deadline—6 December 2019—comes later in the year than the deadline for previous MTSNYS conferences.

 The application interface will ask for the submitter’s name, address, email address, institutional affiliation (if any), academic status, and telephone number, plus a list of special needs such as A/V, electronic keyboard, or piano.
 Submissions with more than one author must include this identification information for all authors.
-Special session proposals and abstracts should be submitted by the session organizer, though each participant must submit their identifying information.
 Other information requested (such as gender, academic rank, and nationality) will be used for statistical purposes only—the committee will not have access to this data, nor will decisions be based on it, but it is requested in order to help the society with its long-term goal of achieving equitable representation.
-Questions may be addressed to Zachary Bernstein at MTSNYSProposals@gmail.com.
+Questions may be addressed to Crystal Peebles at MTSNYSProposals@gmail.com.

 Recommendations for submitters